Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

   - `network_security_groups`                                         = (Optional) - A map describing Network Security Group(s) that this Network Interface should be associated to.
     - `<map key>` - Use a custom map key to define each network security group association.
 This is done to handle issues with certain details not being known until after apply.
       - `network_security_group_resource_id` = (Optional) - The Network Security Group (NSG) Azure Resource ID used to associate this Network Interface to the NSG.
+  - `resource_group_name` (Optional) - Specify a resource group name if the network interface should be created in a separate resource group from the virtual machine
   - `role_assignments` = An optional map of objects defining role assignments on the individual network configuration resource
     - `<map key>` - Use a custom map key to define each role assignment configuration
       - `assign_to_child_public_ip_addresses`        = (Optional) - Set this to true if the assignment should also apply to any children public IP addresses.